Martha Coakley: Massachusetts Attorney General

-Coakley was elected Massachusetts Attorney General in the 2006 general election as a Democrat, defeating Republican Larry Frisoli with 73 percent of the vote.
+Coakley was elected Massachusetts Attorney General in the 2006 general election, defeating Republican Larry Frisoli with 73 percent of the vote.
 She was sworn in on January 17, 2007.
 Coakley became the first woman to serve as Attorney General in Massachusetts.
+Coakley served as attorney general from 2007 to 2015.

 During the Aqua Teen Hunger Force bomb scare in January 2007, Coakley was widely quoted in the press defending the reaction of Boston's emergency services.
 Small electronic signs advertising a cartoon had been mistaken for bombs; Massachusetts authorities halted traffic on two bridges and closed the Charles River before realizing the signs were harmless.
 Coakley defended the precautions because the LED signs had looked suspicious: "It had a very sinister appearance, it had a battery behind it, and wires."

 Both of those accused of putting up the signs which caused the bomb scare were given plea bargains, received community service and apologized publicly.

 In May 2007, Coakley testified before the Massachusetts State Legislature in support of the passage of a "buffer zone" law that created a 35 ft buffer around entrances and driveways of reproductive health care facilities that offer abortion services.
 The law was signed into effect by Governor Deval Patrick on November 13, 2007, and was subsequently challenged by opponents and overturned by a unanimous decision of the Supreme Court as a violation of the First Amendment.

 The next month, she signed a Guide to Consumer Credit and activated a Consumer Complaint and Information Hotline for helping people in financial difficulties.

 In September 2008, Coakley worked with Apple Inc. and the National Federation of the Blind to have Apple redesign the popular iTunes software so it would comply with the federal Americans with Disabilities Act, as well as the Massachusetts Equal Rights Act.

 In November 2008, Coakley unsuccessfully argued the case of Melendez-Diaz v.
 Massachusetts before the United States Supreme Court.

-On February 5, 2009, she led an 18-state coalition, as well as the Corporation Counsel for the City of New York and the City Solicitor of Baltimore, urging the Environmental Protection Agency to take action in response to the 2007 U.S. Supreme Court ruling in Massachusetts v.
+On February 5, 2009, she led an 18-state coalition urging the Environmental Protection Agency to take action in response to the 2007 U.S. Supreme Court ruling in Massachusetts v.
 EPA.
 Though the Supreme Court ruled that the EPA did have the authority to regulate greenhouse gases under the Clean Air Act, the Agency had yet to make an official decision on whether it believes that greenhouse gas emissions pose dangers to public health or welfare.